Structure learning via unstructured kernel-based M-regression: Numerical Studies

-For each example, we consider scenarios with $(n, p) = (400,500), (400, 1000)$ and $(500, 10000)$.
-For each scenario, $\eta=0$ and $\eta=0.2$ are examined.
-When $\eta=0$, the variables are completely independent, whereas when $\eta=0.2$, correlation structure are added among the variables.
-Each scenario is replicated 50 times.
-The averaged performance measures are summarized in Tables 1 and 2, where Size is the averaged number of selected informative variables, TP is the number of truly informative variables selected, FP is the number of truly non-informative variables selected, and C, U, O are the times of correct-fitting, under-fitting, and over-fitting, respectively.
+For both examples, we consider different combinations $(n,p)=(500, 5000)$, $(500, 10000)$, $(500, 50000)$ and $(500,100000)$, and for each case, $\eta=0$ and $\eta=0.5$ are examined.
+When $\eta=0$, the variables are completely independent, whereas when $\eta=0.5$, correlation structures are added among the variables.
+Under each setting, the experiment is replicated $100$ times and the averaged performance measures are summarized in Tables \ref{table_example1_eta0}--\ref{table_example2_eta05}, where ``MeanSize'' denotes the averaged number of selected informative variables, ``MaxSize'' denotes the largest number of selected informative variables, ``$X_i$" refers to the frequency of selecting the corresponding $i$-th covariate variable, and ``C", ``U", ``O" are the frequency of correct-fitting, under-fitting, and over-fitting, respectively.

-It is evident that the proposed methods outperform the other competitors in both regression and classification settings.
-In Example 1, MF-SQ and MF-QA are able to identify all the truly informative variables in most replications.
-However, the DC-t and QaSIS-t methods tend to miss some truly informative variables.
-In Example 2, MF-SVM and MF-LOG are able to identify all the truly informative variables acting on the true conditional logit function with high probability, but the DC-t method tends to underfit by missing some truly informative variables and the SAM method tends to overfit by including some noise variables.
-As opposed to DC-t and SIS-t, the DC and QaSIS methods tend to overfit in every replication as they are designed to keep a substantial amount of noninformative variables to attain the sure screening property.
-Furthermore, when the correlation structure with $\eta=0.2$ is considered, identifying the truly informative variables becomes more difficult, yet the proposed algorithm still outperforms the other competitors in most scenarios.
-As a computational remark, since the computational cost of SAM can be very expensive especially the dimension is large, and thus we do not report the performance of SAM in the scenarios with $(n, p)=(500, 10000)$.
+It is evident that the proposed framework outperforms all the competitors in the both examples.
+In Example 1, GSLM-SQ, GSLM-QA and GSLM-HB are able to exactly identify all the truly informative variables in most replications.
+Yet, all the other competitors tend to miss some truly informative variables.
+In Example 2, GSLM-SVM and GSLM-LOG are also able to identify all the truly informative variables acting on the true conditional logit function with high probability, but all the other competitors tend to underfit by missing some important variables.
+Furthermore, when the correlation structure with $\eta=0.5$ is considered, identifying the truly informative variables becomes more difficult, yet the proposed framework still outperforms the other competitors in most scenarios.

+More specifically, the existing methods have included almost all the informative variables as $\eta=0$, but they tend to miss some truly important variables as $\eta=0.5$ even by keeping the first $[n/\log n]$ variables.
+It is worthy pointing out that the proposed framework is computationally efficient, which is clearly demonstrated by the computing times given in Table \ref{table_time_example1} based on a computation machine with eight cores Intel Xeon E5-2695 CPU and 16GB memory.